backblaze-b2-samples/live-read-demo/README.md

 DEBUG:writer.py:Uploaded part number 1; ETag is "7c223b579b7da8dd1b433d6eb2d0f141"
 ```

-_In practice, the debug output from `ffmpeg` and `writer.py` is interleaved.
-I've removed `ffmpeg`'s debug output for
+_In practice, the debug output from FFmpeg and `writer.py` is interleaved.
+I've removed FFmpeg's debug output for
 clarity._

 Once the first part has been uploaded, you can use the included `watch_upload.sh` script in a second Terminal window to monitor the total size of the uploaded parts: